prafra/jupyter-book-TAILOR-D3.2/_sources/TAILOR.md

 Add an Executive summary to the first page.
 This should be stand-alone, so that we can use it in formal reporting, for websites, social media etc.
 -->

-According the {doc}`./main/Ethical_Legal_Framework/HLEG`, **Trustworthy Artificail intelligence (Trustworthy AI)** I has three components, which should be met throughout the system's entire life cycle.
+According the {doc}`./main/Ethical_Legal_Framework/HLEG`, **Trustworthy Artificial Intelligence (Trustworthy AI)** has three components, which should be met throughout the system's entire life cycle.
 Indeed, it should be:
 1. *lawful*, complying with all applicable laws and regulations;
 2. *ethical*, ensuring adherence to ethical principles and values;
 3. *robust*, both from a technical and social perspective since, even with good intentions, AI systems can cause unintentional harm.